arviz-devs/arviz/CONTRIBUTING.md

    $ git push -u origin my-feature
    ```

-6. Go to the GitHub web page of your fork of the PyMC3 repo.
+6. Go to the GitHub web page of your fork of the ArviZ repo.
 Click the 'Pull request' button to send your changes to the project's maintainers for review.
 This will send an email to the committers.

 ## Pull request checklist